What does a “labor sling”/”birth hammock” offer?

 Prenatal Aerial Hammock Videos for each Trimester Coming soon

 Use the Airbella hammock OR your existing aerial hammock for the videos.

 NEED PRENATAL INFO RIGHT NOW?
 Read Becky’s article on AerialYoga.com for safety precautions using aerial hammocks during pregnancy.

 Online Prenatal Aerial Teacher Training

-Continue your Aerial Yoga/Prenatal Education Online Launching Fall of 2021!
+Continue your Aerial Yoga/Prenatal Education Online Coming soon

 This online training will be open to certified Aerial Yoga Teachers AND certified Prenatal Yoga Teachers.
 Graduates of this course can become licensed to teach the curriculum as an in-person course for other yoga teachers and the general public.
 Details to come!